 What is EPR?

-Given that the requirements vary greatly between jurisdictions and schemes, organisations often require deep subject matter expertise to help deal with the array of requirements and implementing bodies.
-Continuity of legislation through European Union Directives and OECD membership are not always as apparent as one might expect and can lead to serious misunderstandings affecting organisations on the ground activities and jeopardizing route to market.
+As regulatory requirements vary greatly between jurisdictions and schemes, organisations often require deep subject matter expertise to help deal with the array of requirements and implementing bodies.

 “Extended Producer Responsibility schemes are a vital part of any nation’s path towards achieving a circular plastics economy.”

-The frameworks of requirements for EPR are quite similar with a declaration of responsibility and financial fulfillment element that is linked to sales volumes.
-This is how Anthesis can bring together the local operations and market intelligence together with a single information and data management solution.
-The main stages an organization must follow are:
+The frameworks of requirements for EPR are quite similar with a declaration of responsibility and financial fulfilment element that is linked to sales volumes.
+This is how Anthesis can bring the local operations and market intelligence together with a single information and data management solution.
+The main stages an organisation must follow are:

-Qualify; understanding supply chains and route to market is half the challenge, before looking into the actual legal text of what requirements an organization needs to meet.
+Qualify: understanding supply chains and routes to market is half the challenge, before looking into the actual legal text of what requirements an organisation needs to meet.

-Report; regular reporting is necessary for EPR to quantify requirements.
-This step is really important because it quantifies the costs for an organization and is made on a declaration basis as an accurate and correct account of volumes by a business leader.
+Report: regular reporting is necessary for EPR to quantify requirements.
+This step is important because it quantifies the costs for an organisation and is made on a declaration basis as an accurate and correct account of volumes by a business leader.
 In addition to data, information and takeback programs may also be required for the consumer.

-Review; not only will policies, targets, and requirements change, so most definitely will the organization itself.
-These changes impact the requirements, scope and costs to an organization, so those responsible for compliance must remain on top of the latest updates.
+Review: not only will policies, targets, and requirements change, so most definitely will the organisation itself.
+These changes impact the requirements, scope and costs to an organisation, so those responsible for compliance must remain on top of the latest updates.

-- Greater transparency in liabilities and costs in disparate markets
+- Greater transparency of liabilities and costs in disparate markets

 - Reassurance of compliant product sales, labelling and supply chain operations